Choosing A Method To Solve Quadratics Definitions Flashcards | Channels for Pearson+

 Quadratic Equation

-An algebraic expression set to zero, featuring a variable raised to the second power as its highest degree.Factoring
+An algebraic expression set to zero where the highest exponent of the variable is two.Factoring

-A method that rewrites an equation as a product of simpler expressions, often used when the constant term is zero or factors are clear.Square Root Property
+A method that rewrites an equation as a product of simpler expressions, often used when constants or factors are obvious.Square Root Property

-A technique applied when an equation is structured as a squared binomial equal to a constant, or when the linear coefficient is zero.Completing the Square
+A technique applied when an equation is structured as a squared binomial equal to a constant, with no linear term.Completing the Square

 A process that transforms a quadratic into a perfect square trinomial, especially effective when the leading coefficient is one and the linear coefficient is even.Quadratic Formula

-A universal solution method for quadratics, typically used when other approaches are unsuitable due to the equation's structure.Leading Coefficient
+A universal solution method for quadratics, especially useful when other approaches are not straightforward or coefficients are not simple.Leading Coefficient

-The numerical factor in front of the squared variable, crucial for determining the suitability of certain solution methods.Constant Term
+The numerical factor in front of the squared variable in a quadratic equation.Constant Term

-The standalone number in a quadratic equation, whose value can influence the choice of solving method.Linear Coefficient
+The standalone number in a quadratic equation, not attached to any variable.Linear Coefficient

-The numerical factor multiplying the variable to the first power, often labeled as 'b' in standard form.Perfect Square Trinomial
+The numerical factor multiplying the variable to the first power in a quadratic equation.Perfect Square Trinomial

-A three-term expression that can be factored into the square of a binomial, often created during completing the square.Obvious Factors
+A three-term expression that can be written as the square of a binomial.Obvious Factors

-Easily identifiable pairs of numbers or expressions whose product yields the quadratic's terms, simplifying the factoring process.Standard Form

-The arrangement of a quadratic equation as ax^2 + bx + c = 0, aiding in the identification of coefficients.Binomial
+Numbers or expressions that can be easily identified as products forming the quadratic, making factoring straightforward.Binomial